JSC-4/BeagleBone_Black_DS3231/README.md

 # BeagleBone_Black_DS3231

-This project was to iterface with the DS3231 RTC module, using the BeagleBone Black.
+This project was to interface with the DS3231 RTC module, using the BeagleBone Black.
 This RTC is connected via I2C-2 and is modified from the orignal code found in the Exploring BeagleBone: Tools and Techniques for Building with Embedded Linux book by Derek Molloy.

 ## Built With